Where to Eat the Best BBQ in Lockhart Texas

 We don’t tend to travel or explore the places where we live.
 I always had my eyes set further afield and didn’t travel enough of Texas when I lived there.
 Now that I’ve married a man from Argentina, I’ve made more of an effort to travel the lone star state with him.
 It’s fun to show him where I grew up and also explore new places together.
-So when we were visiting family for the holidays this past December, I jumped at the chance to finally check out the famous barbecue in Lockhart.
+So when we were visiting family for the holidays this past December, I jumped at the chance to finally check out the famous BBQ places in Lockhart Texas.

-Lockhart is a tiny town 35 miles south of Austin with a population at just around 13,000.
+Lockhart is a tiny town 35 miles south of Austin (making it a quick drive from Lockhart to Austin), with a population at just around 13,000.
 In 1999, the Texas Legislature passed a resolution that officially recognized Lockhart as the BBQ Capital of Texas.
 That says a lot in a state full of delicious barbecue.

-There are four barbecue restaurants to try in Lockhart, so come hungry.
+There are four restaurants that serve up great barbecue in Lockhart, so come hungry.
 I think it’s best to come with at least a car full of people to split the meals with, to better preserve your appetite.
 With only two of us, we were full after just two stops.
 So I guess we’ll just have to go back someday to try the others!

 Downtowns in small Texas towns are hard to beat, and Lockhart was no exception.
 I hadn’t seen a downtown with such wide streets before.
 I could almost picture the horses and carriages that the wide streets must have been built for.
 The courthouse is imposing in the center of town.
 And the surrounding blocks are full of tempting shops.
-Start your day here or take a stroll between meals for a short reprieve from all the brisket.
+Start your day here or take a stroll between meals to walk off that belly full of Lockhart BBQ.

 Stop #1: Kreuz Market

-We had reasonable expectations about how much we were going to actually be able to eat so we decided to focus on Kreuz Market and Smitty’s Market for our two lunches.
+We had reasonable expectations about how much we were going to actually be able to eat so we decided to focus on Kreuz Market and Smitty’s Market for our two Lockhart BBQ places to try.
 Kreuz has been open since 1900 but only recently moved to this new location in 1999 after a family disagreement.
 Rick Schmidt took the business a quarter mile north of downtown to this new location while his sister, Nina, opened Smitty’s at the original downtown location.
 We wanted to compare both sides of this family feud.

 Walk towards the back of the building once you enter to order your meat of choice.
 We ordered shoulder clod (lean brisket), ribs, and jalapeño cheddar sausage.
 After ordering your meat move to the room on your right to order sides and drinks.